shourya2002-geek/Task-Management-App/README.md

 - **Task Deletion**: Remove completed or unwanted tasks.
 - **Task Editing**: Modify the details of existing tasks.
 - **Status Tracking**: Mark tasks as completed, overdue, or upcoming.
+- **Search and Filter**: Search and Filter tasks based on title, priority and completion status.

 ## Prerequisites